This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

 This humble white bean soup is built for speed.
 In fact, it takes just over 30 minutes to make (or less, if you’ve got quick knife skills).
-Because it’s speedy, you’ll want to use canned beans here.
-Use your favorite type of canned white bean!
+Because it’s speedy, I created it to use canned white beans, of you can use your own pre-cooked beans.
 Here’s what you’ll need:

-• Vegetables: onion, carrot, garlic, yellow potatoes, and kale
+• Vegetables: onion, carrot, garlic, yellow potatoes, and kale: These hearty vegetables add body and fiber to the soup.

-• Dried tarragon: this absolutely makes the flavor!
-This spices is worth grabbing at the store if you don’t already have it on hand.
-In a pinch, dried sage, dill or thyme can stand in, but try to grab the real thing if you can.
+• Dried tarragon: This absolutely makes the flavor!
+This spice is worth grabbing at the store if you don’t already have it on hand.
+In a pinch, dried sage, dill or thyme can stand in.

 White Bean Soup

 You can use any type of white bean in this recipe!
-We like using cannellini beans because of their creamy texture and large size.
-But any type works!
-Here are a few of the major white beans you’ll find at the store:
+I like using cannellini beans because of their creamy texture and large size.
+Here are the types of white beans you’ll find at the store:

 • Cannellini: Cannellini beans (can-a-leen-ee) are an Italian variety that are large and kidney shaped, with a creamy texture and mild flavor.

-• Great Northern: These are smaller than cannellini and have a brighter white color.
-They also have a mild flavor with a nutty undertone.
+• Great Northern: These are smaller than cannellini with a brighter white color.
+They have a mild flavor with a nutty undertone.

 • Navy: Navy beans are the smallest of the types of white beans.
-They have a mild flavor and got their name because they were a popular staple for the US Navy in the early 1900’s.
+They have a mild flavor and were a popular staple for the US Navy in the early 1900’s.

 • Butter: Butter beans are the largest of the white bean family, with a creamy, rich flavor.
 Butter beans are sold in many grocery stores dried and canned.
-Their large size makes for a stunning look in this soup!
+Their large size can make for an interesting look in this soup!

 White Bean Soup

-The key to this tasty white bean soup?
-Blending the broth to get it lightly creamy!
+The key to this tasty white bean soup is blending the broth to get it lightly creamy.
 Here are a few notes on that step:

-• Feeling lazy?
-You can skip this step.
+• Want to skip it?
 The soup still tastes great!
-We prefer it with the textured broth, but it’s great either way.
+I prefer it with the textured broth, but it’s great either way.

 White Bean Soup